stanfordnlp/CoreNLP/_pages/ner.md

 At this point, a series of rules used for the KBP 2017 competition will be run to create more fine-grained NER tags.
 These rules are applied using a TokensRegexNERAnnotator sub-annotator.
 That is the main `NERCombinerAnnotator` builds a `TokensRegexNERAnnotator` as a sub-annotator and runs it on all sentences as part of it's entire tagging process.
+The purpose of these rules is give tokens more specific tags.
+So for instance `California` would be tagged as a `STATE_OR_PROVINCE` rather than just a `LOCATION`.

 The `TokensRegexNERAnnotator` runs TokensRegex rules.
 You can review all of the settings for a TokensRegexNERAnnotator [here](https://stanfordnlp.github.io/CoreNLP/regexner.html).